Dust in the workplace. How to prevent it?

 Permissible dust levels in the workplace

-Dust level standards define Maximum Allowable Concentrations (MAC) of harmful substances.
-In Poland, they are regulated by the Regulation of the Minister of Family, Labour, and Social Policy.
+Standards concerning dust levels in the workplace define Maximum Permissible Concentrations (MPC) of harmful substances.
+In Poland, they are regulated, among others, by the Regulation of the Minister of Family, Labour and Social Policy.

-The most important parameters include:
+The most important parameters are:

-• occupational diseases, such as pneumoconiosis, occupational asthma,
+• occupational diseases such as pneumoconiosis, occupational asthma,

 How to reduce dust in the workplace?

-1. Proper ventilation and air filtration Extraction systems such as chip and shaving extractors or laser dust extractors effectively eliminate dust at the source.
+1. Appropriate ventilation and air filtrationExtraction systems such as chip and swarf extractors or extraction systems for lasers effectively eliminate dust at the source.

-2. Use of local extraction units Local filtering devices, such as stationary extractors, limit the spread of particles at the workstation.
+2. Use of workstation extraction systemsLocal filtering devices, e.g. workstation extraction systems, limit the spread of particles at the workstation.

-3. Modern industrial machines Using efficient devices such as metalworking machines, sheet metal machines, or woodworking machines helps reduce dust emissions.
+3. Modern industrial machinesThe use of efficient devices such as metalworking machines, sheet metal processing machines or woodworking machines makes it possible to reduce dust emissions.

-4. Use of transport systems Efficient material handling in the plant is possible thanks to transport equipment, which prevents dust from spreading during raw material transfer.
+4. Use of transport systemsEfficient transfer of materials in the plant is possible thanks to transport equipment, which eliminates dust rising during the transfer of raw materials.

-5. Use of CNC and modern technologies Precision machining using CNC machines reduces dust through process automation.
+5. Use of CNC and modern technologiesPrecise processing using CNC machines reduces dust thanks to the automation of cutting and grinding processes.

 Summary